Invizabel/The-Silent/README.md

-﻿# TheSilent is a cybersecurity aggregator tool!
+﻿# TheSilent is a WIP Minecraft Server written in Python!
-#
-# python3 -m TheSilent -host example.com

 # work in progress, will update pypi package when done :)